nathiss/Fusion/README.md

 always successful, therefore the server won't repond to it.
 The `leave` field can have any value.

-**Note**: If the player hasn't joined to any game and will send this package, the server will find the connection to be broken and will close it immediately.

 ```json
 {
   "type": "leave"